Bug report #4462

 I agree with others that eventually allow to draw such wrong geometries it is not right.
 An option that can be eventually be discussed/added could be the one to make qgis refuse to add invalid geometries.

-#4 Updated by Gerhardus Geldenhuis over 12 years ago
+#4 Updated by Gerhardus Geldenhuis about 13 years ago

 I should have been clearer.
 The screenshot is in mid-edit so the edit is not finished.
 I would certainly agree that you should not be allowed to make "wrong" geometries.
 What I am suggesting is that when you are digitizing a complex shape it would be useful when you overlap the existing polygon to not become a "hole" but rather double in colour density.
 That would be more intuitive.
 I am not suggesting the ability to draw wrong shapes but suggesting a more intuitive way for the polygon "shadow" or whatever the correct terminology is to behave in a more real life physical way.
 I equate the to folding a piece of semi transparent film over it self, it will darken in colour every time you fold it.